Learning how to write headlines is critical. Your headline is the first, and perhaps only, impression you make on a prospective reader.

 This ultimately helps keep your content crisp and well-structured.

-Trying to fulfill a promise you haven’t made yet is tough, and often leads to a marginal headline.
+Trying to fulfill a promise you haven’t made yet is tough, and often leads to a marginal headline and blog post introduction.
 And a poorly-crafted headline allows good deeds (you know, like your content) to go unnoticed.

 Headline writing that gets results